 You may be required to pay rent and utilities under your rental agreement (lease).
 Many people right now find themselves in an emergency.
 They have lost income and cannot make those payments.

-A landlord may not serve you with a notice of unlawful detainer for any reason except one that says you are causing an imminent threat to health or safety.
+A landlord may only serve you with a notice of unlawful detainer if it says you are causing an imminent threat to health, safety, or property.

 A landlord may not force you to move to a smaller rental if you cannot pay the rent.